Frequently Asked Questions

 Most locksets are adjustable to accomodate both types, however, some locksets may not be adjustable and can only be used for one or the other.
 Make sure the lockset you are planning on installing will fit the door you are installing it on.

-For tips on how to install a vinyl replacement window, click this link for a PDF created by SilverLine Windows.
+Click here for tips on how to install a vinyl replacement window.

 A good kitchen design depends on accurate measurements.
 First, decide what you need, what you want and what you'd like to keep and incorporate in your new kitchen.
 Then, help organize your thoughts and make it easier for others to understand your ideas by drawing a preliminary room outline and floor plan.
 They don't have to be works of art, just clear overhead sketches of your new kitchen.
 Click here for more information.